amber-lang/amber-docs/docs/advanced_syntax/builtins.md

 ## Mv

-If you need to move files you can use the `mv` builtin, require two `Text` parameters.
+If you need to move files you can use the `mv` builtin, requires two `Text` parameters.

 ```ab
 mv "/tmp/a" "/tmp/b"